-Reducing women centric moles to a bunch of entities satisfying male gaze by only engaging in sex and drugs while blatantly denying their stint with respect to career and struggles underlines the patriarchal teachings of weak femininity.
+Reducing women-centric moles to a bunch of entities satisfying the male gaze by only engaging in sex and drugs while blatantly denying their stint with respect to career and struggles underlines the patriarchal teachings of weak femininity.

 When Will Female Characters Be More Professional Driven?

 With career ambitions of heroines shrinking in Bollywood cinema, we are definitely tired of seeing recurring roles with women showing an interest in sex or a talent for flirtation or intoxicants.

 Selfhood and personal freedom also mark the free will to choose career ambitions associated with the level of equality with men.

 Equality is not only women prioritizing their freedom to consume hard drinks while vocalizing their sexual choices.
 An important part of equality is also being self-reliant while focusing on personal growth.

 You Can Also Read: Valentine’s Day Is Round The Corner And Bajrang Dal Memes Are All Over The Internet